 Gaming.
 We believe that there is a need for high-resolution, interactive, stereoscopic 3D display devices for use with desktop computers, consoles and other gaming products.
-We believe that gaming on modern mobile devices with small, direct view screen is not a satisfactory experience for many consumers.
+We believe that gaming on mobile devices that have graphics and processing capabilities closely equivalent to laptop computers and consoles but with small, direct view screen is not a satisfactory experience for many consumers.
 Our Video Eyewear products are designed to significantly enhance a consumer's experience by providing larger-appearing, high-resolution images with stereoscopic 3D capabilities.
 We believe that there is also a demand for display devices that enable the user to simulate and experience movement within a three-dimensional environment when using either gaming consoles or mobile devices.
+Our technologies and products enable a user to do so.
 We anticipate that VR and AR will become increasingly popular entertainment applications.
 Both VR and AR are difficult to implement using traditional desktop computer monitors and televisions but can be successfully implemented with Video Eyewear.